amsify42/jquery.amsify.modal/README.md

 ```html
 <a href="#" class="amsify-modal-confirm" data-ajax="http://site.com/call-ajax"></a>
 ```

-**Note:** whatever technology you are using from backend, data should return array/object with atleast these keys
+**Note:** whatever technology you are using from backend, data should return json array response with atleast these keys
 #### On Success
 ```js
  { status:'success', message: 'Action success' }